-Teams stay in a local church.
-Up to 20 sleeping mats are available at the church for teams’ use.
-Volunteers shower at Project Hospitality’s office, which is three blocks from the church.
+Teams stay in a local church parsonage.
+Up to 20 sleeping mats are available at the parsonage for teams’ use.
+Volunteers shower at the parsonage or at Project Hospitality’s office.

 Food: A full kitchen with a stove, a refrigerator, and a microwave is available for team use.
 Paper goods and food staples (dry goods) are available at the food pantry for breakfast and dinner.
 Groups are welcome to take additional supplies from the pantry as needed throughout the week.
 They can also purchase food at local supermarkets.
 Lunch is provided at worksites.